 Even if we find an insight that has universal appeal, the practical issues of language, attire, dubbing etc. take over.
 An example that comes to mind is the brilliantly done Vodafone ‘Diwali’ ad – it portrayed a typical Indian family arguing about an everyday issue.
 The grandfather was the scene stealer in this film – he was so endearing.
 But the practical issue of not being able to cast the same guy differently for a South Indian version of the ad makes the ad appear ever so slightly ‘distant’ for the South Indian viewer.
 Some brands resort to shooting the same ad twice – one each for North & South (Vodafone – Irfaan Khan for North and Prakash Raj for South).
 So there are practical issues of costs & dubbing that result in a sub-optimal regional ad.

 Agencies bring woes upon themselves by not paying attention to anything beyond Hindi.
-As a Tulu-speaking Kannadiga, who grew up in Chennai, studied Tamil and yet is familiar with ‘North Indian’ sensibilities, I was fortunate to see ‘both sides of the coin’ as it were, growing up in advertising.
+With roots in Karnataka, I grew up in Chennai, studied Tamil and yet was familiar with ‘North Indian’ sensibilities.
+I was fortunate to see ‘both sides of the coin’ as it were, growing up in advertising.
 I was in a position to evaluate an idea thought through in Hindi and then translated in Tamil.
 Unfortunately you can’t expect every ad exec to be familiar with more than 2 Indian languages.
 The job is left to the language coordinator who in turn is in touch with an army of language writers.
 Most of these writers are based in Mumbai and seem to be out of touch with the current nuances of their local language.
 Chances are, they left their home town right after college to come to Mumbai in search of a writing job in films.
 In my view, most of such writers do a translation and nothing more – they don’t attempt to bring the idea alive or create a connect.
 How else do you explain the dialogue mouthed by a 6-year old in a toothpaste ad?
 Looking at her brother’s teeth a little girl exclaims in Tamil, ‘Parchidaivu!’ (cavities).
 Now that’s a direct translation from the Hindi ‘Sadan!’.
 But no 6-year old will use a word like ‘Parchidaivu’ (more likely to be used in the Classical Tamil Conferences) – as @beastoftraal pointed out on Twitter.
 Such bookish translation has an effect on building that ‘connect’ with a regional audience.
 Once the script is translated, it is passed around in the client’s office for ‘inputs’.
 No harm, since it is given to everyday folk who have nothing to do with the process of ad creation (you know, Raman from Accounts speaks Tamil – let’s check with him; how about Naidu from Production – let’s show him the Telugu script).
 But instead of checking for overall comprehension and appeal, sometimes all possible inputs will be taken on board to create a bhelpuri.

 And then there are several concepts that make you wonder if they work as well in regional languages: KILB of Religare, Aamsutra of Slice and so many others.
 Another recent phenomenon is the practice of getting one dubbing artist to record in multiple languages.
 So it could be a Marathi, English or Hindi speaking voice artist who mugs up the jingle or dialogue and recites in Telugu or Tamil.
 It is an assault on the senses.
 It immediately sets up distance.
 So while agencies do spend time & effort in unearthing universal insights, if they paid a little more heed to some of the seemingly ‘less important’ stuff it will help a great deal in making the ad ‘travel well’.